Find Grad Schools

 • Strategist

 There were about 287,200 jobs for Search Marketing Strategist in 2016 (in the United States).
 New jobs are being produced at a rate of 9.3% which is above the national average.
 The Bureau of Labor Statistics predicts 26,600 new jobs for Search Marketing Strategist by 2026.
-Due to new job openings and attrition, there will be an average of 22,400 job openings in this field each year.
+The BLS estimates 22,400 yearly job openings in this field.

 undefined